Physics-Based Generative Adversarial Models for Image Restoration and Beyond: Experimental Results

 \subsection{Image Deraining}

-The proposed algorithm also works for image deraining which aims to remove rainy streaks or dirties from the input images.
-To evaluate our algorithm, we compare it with the conventional method~\cite{liyu/derain/cvpr16} and state-of-the-art deep learning based methods~\cite{derain/gan,Yang_2017_CVPR,fu/derain/tip17} using the test dataset by~\cite{derain/gan}.
-We also retrain pix2pix~\cite{pixel/to/pixel} and CycleGAN~\cite{CycleGAN2017} for fair comparisons.
+We further apply the proposed algorithm to image deraining problem which aims to remove rainy streaks or dirties from the input images.
+The image deraining model is based on a linear superimposition of clear image and rainy streak.
+We evaluate the proposed algorithm against the conventional image prior based method~\cite{liyu/derain/cvpr16} and state-of-the-art deep learning based methods~\cite{derain/gan,Yang_2017_CVPR,fu/derain/tip17} using the test dataset by~\cite{derain/gan} for comparisons.
+We also retrain pix2pix~\cite{pixel/to/pixel}, CycleGAN~\cite{CycleGAN2017}, and PCycleGAN using the same training dataset~\cite{derain/gan} for fair comparisons.

 Figure~\ref{fig: deraining-real} shows a real rainy image.
-The method~\cite{liyu/derain/cvpr16} based on handcrafted prior does not remove rainy streaks.
-We note that the image deraining algorithm~\cite{derain/gan} improves GAN by introducing the perceptual loss function~\cite{Perceptual/Loss}.
-However, there exist significant color distortions in some image regions (e.g., the part in the red box in Figure~\ref{fig: deraining-real}(c)).
-As mentioned in Section~\ref{sec: introduction}, this is mainly because that the algorithm~\cite{derain/gan} does not consider the physics model constraint.
-Compared to the other methods, our algorithm is able to remove the rainy streaks and generate a clean image.
-The method by Fu et al.~\cite{fu/derain/tip17} decomposes the input image into a detail layer and a base layer, where the detail layer is estimated by a CNN.
-However, this method is less effective when the rain is heavy.
-Yang et al. ~\cite{Yang_2017_CVPR} develop a multi-task network for rain detection and removal.
-However, some rainy streaks are not removed as shown in Figure~\ref{fig: deraining-real}(e).
-The pix2pix~\cite{pixel/to/pixel} and CycleGAN~\cite{CycleGAN2017} algorithms fail to generate clear images.
+The method~\cite{liyu/derain/cvpr16} based on handcrafted image priors does not remove rainy streaks well.
+We note that the image deraining algorithm~\cite{derain/gan} is based on a GAN and a perceptual loss function~\cite{Perceptual/Loss}.
+However, there exist significant color distortions in the restored image (e.g., the part in the red box in Figure~\ref{fig: deraining-real}(c)).
+As discussed in Section~\ref{sec: introduction}, this is mainly because the algorithm~\cite{derain/gan} does not consider the image degradation model constraint.
+The scheme by Fu et al.~\cite{fu/derain/tip17} decomposes the input image into a detail layer and a base layer, where the detail layer is estimated by a CNN.
+However, this method is less effective for the scenes with heavy rain.
+The method by Yang et al.~\cite{Yang_2017_CVPR} based on a multi-task network does not remove the rainy steaks well as shown in Figure~\ref{fig: deraining-real}(e).
+The pix2pix~\cite{pixel/to/pixel} and PCycleGAN algorithms do not generate clear images.
 In contrast, the proposed method is able to remove rainy streaks and generates a much clearer image.

-In addition, we further evaluate our method on image filtering and blind super-resolution problems.
-More experimental results are included in the supplemental material.
+We further valuate the proposed method on other related low-level vision problems and present more experimental results in the supplementary material.